Spain

 Location

-The program is based in Málaga and Madrid and will include components in other areas of Spain.
+The program is based in Madrid and will include an orientation and other field components in other areas of Spain.

 Madrid, Spain’s capital, is a city of four million, and boasts a dynamic cultural and social life.
 Madrid also provides easy access to more traditional small towns and villages in Segovia and Salamanca.
 Also within easy reach of Madrid are the historical cities of Avila, El Escorial, Toledo, and the Guadarrama mountains -- popular for skiing, hiking and other sports.
 Students often comment that "there isn't time to see and do everything in Spain."